317a and 317b mummies: Circumstances of deaths and burial

 The causes and circumstances of their deaths are unknown.
 Carter attributed their deaths to natural causes (such as a miscarriage) but indulged in speculation that the miscarriages may have been orchestrated as "an accident to the expectant mother would have rendered the throne vacant for those eager to step in."

 Carter considered them to be the result of two separate pregnancies but the burial of 317a and 317b within Tutankhamun's tomb has led to speculation that they died around the same time as him, or at least prior to his burial.
 In order to explain two babies of different sizes resulting from a single pregnancy, it has been suggested that the two were identical twins with twin-to-twin transfusion syndrome, resulting in one twin who was large for its gestational age and one who was much smaller.
 Although this diagnosis cannot be proven or disproven by CT analysis, it is considered a "remote possibility" by Hawass and Saleem.
 However, as Charlier and colleagues pointed out in a response, the different DNA probabilities between 317a and 317b is enough to rule out the identical twin theory, which Hawass and Saleem agree with.
 Alternatively, the pair are theorized to be fraternal twins which died in utero, with 317a dying first and partially calcifying (lithopedion), before 317b died weeks later.
 This is refuted, as 317a does not show any of the obvious signs exhibited by lithopedion, and the poor condition of both is due to improper storage after their unwrapping.

 Regardless of their cause of death, the burial of royal children with their fathers is not unprecedented in the Eighteenth Dynasty, with Webensenu being buried in his father Amenhotep II's tomb, and Amenemhat, Tentamun, and another unnamed child buried with Thutmose IV; all had seemingly predeceased their fathers.

-Alternatively, Christiane Desroches Noblecourt considered their inclusion in their father's burial part of a ritual to ensure his rebirth into the afterlife.
+Before genetic analysis was performed, Christiane Desroches Noblecourt suggested that the infants were not related to Tutankhamun and their burial in his tomb was part of a ritual to ensure his rebirth into the afterlife.
+While claim about the children being unrelated to the Pharaoh was since debunked, Joyce Tyldesley believes that the joint burial of Tutankhamun and his two daughters could indeed have symbolic meaning of two princesses protecting and supporting their father in the afterlife.